hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 ### Principal Component Analysis (PCA)

 Principal Component Analysis (PCA) is a technique used to emphasize variation and bring out strong patterns in a dataset (dimensionality reduction).
-This is a very important technique used in the QC and analysis of ChIPseq.
+This is a very important technique used in the QC and analysis of ChIP-seq.

 If you've done any RNA-seq or single cell analysis, you're likely familiar with the concept of PCA, as this technique is commonly used to evaluate sample similarity.
 If you'd like to refamiliarize yourself on the details of how PCA is calculated, we recommend you read our materials [here](https://hbctraining.github.io/DGE_workshop_salmon_online/lessons/principal_component_analysis.html) or [watch this useful video from StatQuest](https://www.youtube.com/watch?v=_UVHneBUBW0&ab_channel=StatQuestwithJoshStarmer).